-If you’re in search of beaches near Kinsale worth visiting, you’ve landed in the right place.
+If you’re in search of beaches near Kinsale that are worth visiting, you’ve landed in the right place.

 Offering some of the best pubs and restaurants in Ireland, as well as a plethora of historic attractions, galleries, and museums, it’s easy to see why Kinsale is so popular.

 It’s even home to its own beach (not in the town) and there are plenty of other beaches near Kinsale, many of which are under 20 minutes away.